chpc-tech-eval/scc/tutorial1/README.md

 ### Username and Password

-Once you've successfully logged into your head node VM, you are encouraged to change your password so that you may access your head node through the OpenStack VNC console interface.
+Once you've successfully logged into your head node VM, you are encouraged to setup your password login as a fail safe incase your ssh keys are giving issue, you may also access your head node through the OpenStack VNC console interface.

 ```bash
    sudo passwd <username>